The Definitive Guide To Creating A Budget That Works

 This bucket includes saving, investing and debt payments.

 Having solid savings is a big part of being – and staying – financially healthy.
 Saving your money allows you to plan for both the expected and the unexpected.

 If you currently have no savings, your first goal should be to build an emergency fund.
 This is a savings account that holds 3 to 6 months’ worth (or more) of basic living expenses.
 This fund will help keep your lights on if you suddenly lose your income.

 Next comes retirement.
 No matter how young you are, it’s never too early to think about retirement.
 Decide what percentage of your income you can comfortably allocate to this goal.

 If you have debt, you want to at least make enough space in your budget for your minimum payments to avoid hurting your credit.
 How you decide to prioritize debt payments with other savings goals is up to you; we’ll talk a little more about prioritization further down.

-Other savings goals (such as saving for a down payment to buy a home) are included here as well.
+Other savings goals (such as setting up a sinking fund to save for a down payment on a home) are included here as well.